 Patients eligible for enrollment into the Phase I clinical trial have refractory or relapsed Acute Myeloid Leukemia (AML), Philadelphia Chromosome Positive Chronic Myelogenous Leukemia (CML) and Acute Lymphoblastic Leukemia (ALL), or Myelodysplastic Syndrome (MDS) and who have failed other approved treatments.
 These are patients with very advanced stages of the disease, and consequently, not all patients enrolled are able to complete the four-week treatment cycle because of progressive disease, which is unrelated to the treatment with Liposomal-Grb-2.
-Enrollment continued in the Phase I clinical trial during July, 2012.

 At the end of July 2011, the Company completed requirements for treating patients in the first cohort.
 The Company, its medical advisors and the Principal Investigator agreed that the data from the first cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the next cohort of the trial, which treated patients in the trial with a dose that was double the dose used in the first cohort.
 As a result of this review, the first cohort was closed and the second cohort was opened for recruiting patients into the clinical trial.
-In January of 2012, the Company completed requirements for treating patients in the second cohort.
-The Company, its medical advisors and the Principal Investigator agreed that the data from the second cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the third cohort of the trial, which is treating patients with a dose of 20 mg/m, which is double the dose used in the second cohort.
-The Company, its medical advisors and the Principal Investigator agreed that the data from the third cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the trial, which is treating patients with a dose of 40 mg/m, which is double the dose used in the third cohort.
+In January 2012, the Company completed requirements for treating patients in the second cohort.
+The Company, its medical advisors and the Principal Investigator agreed that the data from the second cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the third cohort of the trial, which is treating patients with a dose of 20 mg/m2, which is double the dose used in the second cohort.
+The Company, its medical advisors and the Principal Investigator agreed that the data from the third cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the fourth cohort of the trial, which is treating patients with a dose of 40 mg/m2, which is double the dose used in the third cohort.
 Significantly, in the third cohort, all three patients completed the treatment cycle and were evaluable and, because of apparent stabilization from treatment with Bio-Path drug candidate Liposomal Grb-2, had received or anticipated to receive extended treatment cycles.

 Based on the experience treating patients in Cohort 3, when all three patients benefited from treatment with Liposomal Grb-2 and were apparently stabilized, the assumption for drug requirements for Cohort 4 and beyond have increased significantly.
 Specifically, the assumption now is that all patients will benefit from treatment with the drug candidate Liposomal Grb-2 and be eligible to receive up to six months of treatments.
 In this regard, the Company increased the capacity of its drug supply chain, adding new suppliers for the Grb-2 drug substance and for the final drug product.
-Substantially increased supplies of the drug candidate Liposomal Grb-2 were delivered in July of 2012.
-As a result, Cohort 4 is now open and one patient has been enrolled and reportedly at least one patient from Cohort 3 is expected to start extended treatments.
+Substantially increased supplies of the drug candidate Liposomal Grb-2 were delivered in July 2012.